 This page will explain what documents and information we need, and hopefully will answer many of your initial questions.

 I am attorney Peter Wilborn.
 I have been representing injured cyclists for over twenty years.
 Of Counsel to my law firm is attorney Timmy Finch (DC, VA, and SC).
 The Director of Bike Law National is Rachael Maney.
-We have offices in Charleston, SC, and Washington, DC, and we represent cyclists all over SC, MD, and DC.
+We have offices in Charleston, SC, and Washington, DC, and we represent cyclists all over SC, MD, VA, and DC.

 Thanks to our computers and cloud-based software, distance is never an issue for us.
 We are always easy to reach by phone, email, and text.
 We also regularly travel to attend court hearings, client meetings, and depositions.